 Compost: Transform inedible fruit and vegetable scraps such as banana peels and onion skins into a nutrient-rich soil amendment by composting them with leaves and other landscape debris.
 Finished compost can be added to the soil which will benefit your gardens, trees, and landscaping by increasing nutrients, microbes, and water retention.
 Learn to compost here.

-Find more wasted food reduction resources here.
+Find more wasted food reduction tips at the NY State Association for Reduction, Reuse, and Recycling here.

-And, visit our Pinterest page with lots of food waste reduction ideas.
+Visit our Pinterest page with lots of food waste reduction ideas.